Population history of China: Han, 202 BC – 220 AD

+A map of Han China's population density in 2 AD, based on a national census.
+Most of China's population was concentrated in north-central China back then.

 During the Warring States period (475–221 BC), the development of private commerce, new trade routes, handicraft industries, and a money economy led to the growth of new urban centers.
 These centers were markedly different from the older cities, which had merely served as power bases for the nobility.
 The use of a standardized, nationwide currency during the Qin dynasty (221–206 BC) facilitated long-distance trade between cities.
 Many Han cities grew large: the Western Han capital, Chang'an, had approximately 250,000 inhabitants, while the Eastern Han capital, Luoyang, had approximately 500,000 inhabitants.
 The population of the Han Empire, recorded in the tax census of 156 AD, was 50.6 million people in 12,366,470 households.
 The majority of commoners who populated the cities lived in extended urban and suburban areas outside the city walls and gatehouses.